pearcej/cppds/_sources/Trees/TreeTraversals.rst

 We can also implement ``preorder`` as a method of the ``BinaryTree`` class.
 The code for implementing ``preorder`` as an internal method is shown in :ref:`Listing 3 <lst_preorder2>`.
-Notice what happens when we move the code from internal to external.
+Notice what happens when we move the code from external to internal.
 In general, we just replace ``tree`` with ``self``.
 However, we also need to modify the base case.
 The internal method must check for the existence of the left and the right children *before* making the recursive call to ``preorder``.